Skip to main content

 The trust

-• the latest inspection outcome for this school is: requires improvement graded (pre-September 2024).
+• the latest inspection outcome for this school is: graded, not in a category of concern.

 • the MAT grade profile was: